Privacy Policy

 3.6 Contacts and Address Books

 We do not sync, upload, or collect your contacts or address book.
 Ever.
-Towne never requests access to your phone contacts, never asks you to “find friends,” and never invites non-members on your behalf from contact lists.
+Towne never requests access to your phone contacts and never asks you to “find friends” by importing everyone you know.
+If you want to invite one specific person, you can type in their email address or phone number yourself.
+We never reach into your device’s contacts to do it for you.
+When you enter an email address to invite someone, Towne sends that single message on your behalf; when you enter a phone number, the message is composed in your own texting app and the number is never sent to Towne.
 This is a deliberate design choice: your relationships are your own, and using contact sync to accelerate growth is exactly the kind of practice we’re building Towne to avoid.

 3.7 Information About Non-Members